samrat-halder/ice-hockey/README.md

 Explore this app build with Shiny in R to answer these questions.

 Reference: All data used in this project have been scraped from NHL website

+To test the app on your local computer please follow the steps as mentioned below:
+1. Clone the repository
+2. Run packages.R
+3. Run global.R

+If you want to downloaded more up-to-date data from NHL you may use the scripts in /data/